Apply by 30 April 2025

 Tick this one off right away, because this is a rewards card account.
 It comes with Westpac’s own Altitude Rewards points for every dollar spent, at the following earning rates:

-• 3 Altitude points per dollar spent on Qantas and Jetstar flights purchased in Australia
+• 3 Altitude points per dollar spent on Qantas, Jetstar, and Virgin Australia flights purchased in Australia

 • 1 Altitude point per dollar spent on all other eligible purchases*.